MicrosoftDocs/winrt-api/windows.system.diagnostics/processdiagnosticinfo_memoryusage.md

 # Windows.System.Diagnostics.ProcessDiagnosticInfo.MemoryUsage

 ## -description
-Get memory usage data for the process.
+Gets memory usage data for the process.

 ## -property-value
 Memory usage data for the process.